MP4 to MOV

 What is the maximum file size?

-About 500 MB in the browser.
-For larger files, install the desktop Clipy app, which uses native FFmpeg with no memory ceiling.
+Up to 500 MB per upload.
+For larger files, install the desktop Clipy app, which uses native ffmpeg with no ceiling.

 More free tools